 Marina has three children.
 Her daughter Alice spent nine very happy years at St Mary’s moving on to university in 2017; her daughter Poppy is currently in Year Four and her son William is at Wellington College.
 She became a governor of St Mary’s in 2016 and lives in Gerrards Cross.
 Marina was sworn in as a Magistrate in 2017 and now sits in the adult courts mainly in High Wycombe.

-Nick is an experienced litigation lawyer who works for Charsley Harrison in Windsor.
-Nick acts for national and international clients as well as established businesses in the South East.
-Nick has a reputation for winning claims for contract disputes, professional negligence claims, corporate disputes, commercial property disputes, fraud claims, and property and construction disputes.
+Nick is an experienced commercial litigation lawyer at DC Kaye & Co in Amersham, having worked for BP Collins in Gerrards Cross for 31 years.
+Nick acts for established businesses in the South East.
+Nick has a reputation for winning claims in the High Court and County Court for contract, professional negligence, residential and commercial property, construction, fraud, and defamation disputes.
 Leading legal directory Chambers UK has named him as a ‘Leading Individual’ consistently since 2005 and recently described him as a “highly intellectual and accomplished” lawyer who, according to clients, “always understands commercial realities and practicalities”.

 Rosemary has 40 years’ experience teaching in both maintained and independent schools.
 She has been in the Headship of three schools, most recently Headmistress of St Albans High School for Girls.
 Rosemary has experience as an Independent Schools’ Inspector, was the former Chair of IStip (Independent Schools teacher induction panel) and is now a Governor for two other schools.